 The grip also has a convenient place to store the camera's battery door.
 This is a vital feature for me.
 The battery door is small and could easily be lost without a safe and secure place to store it while you are using the Canon 6d battery grip on your camera.

-1. In person.
+1. IN PERSON.
 Whether it's a big box store like BestBuy or Walmart, it's nice to be able to hold a camera accessory in your hands and get a good feel for it.
-Battery grips are a specialty item and may not be carried by a physical, brick and mortar store nearby to your home.
+Battery grips are a specialty item and are not be carried by a physical, brick and mortar store nearby to your home, unless you're lucky to live in a major city like NYC.

 Reviews and Opinions - Canon 6D Grip and Alternative Choices on Amazon